skade/widmann/README.md

 ## Installation

+Make sure to have a recent Rust, `0.8` is not enough.
+I currently test with mozilla/rust@9883a6;

 Currently, no `rustpkg` is available, as both projects this one depends on cannot be built using `rustpkg`.
 A Makefile is provided to get you started:

 ```